Choosing a Therapist in Perth

-At different times in our lives we may need the assistance of a professional to help us resolve difficulties.
+At different times in our lives we may need assistance choosing a therapist to help us resolve difficulties.
 We all encounter stressful and challenging life events such as relationship breakdown, family and work-related problems, illness or bereavement, to name a few.
 We may wish to review childhood events, to foster our self-esteem, or to develop skills to assist in daily living.
 If we want to seek help, how do we decide what is best for us?

-During my years as a therapist I have noticed that many people are confused by the differences between the professions, the services they offer and their training and expertise.
+During my years as a therapist and Psychologist in Perth, Western Australia, I have noticed that many people are confused by the differences between the professions, the services they offer and training and expertise.

-To assist you in making an informed decision, I have outlined the professional skills and services offered by psychologists, psychiatrists, psychotherapists and counsellors.
+To assist you in making an informed decision when c choosing a therapist , I have outlined the professional skills and services offered by psychologists, psychiatrists, psychotherapists and counsellors.

 A counsellor can assist with a range of general problems such as stress, conflict, relationship difficulties, and work-related issues.
 A counsellor may also be of benefit in providing strategies and skills for daily living.
 Counselling is generally considered to be a shorter term treatment designed to manage a specific problem, situation or life change.

 The majority of counsellors are experienced and qualified professionals who have undertaken a recognised course of training.
-Counselling training is offered by a wide variety of private organisations and universities in Australia.
+Counselling training is offered by a wide variety of private organisations and universities in Perth and Australia.